Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Stochastic collocation and its extension

 and the approximation using clustering-based collocation is

+We emphasize that the number of function evaluations in Equation (\ref{eq:MC}) and (\ref{eq:quad_cbc}) is different.
+When $K<<N$, large savings in computational time can be achieved due to the smaller amount of evaluations of $u(\mathbf{x})$.

+The proposed approximation (\ref{eq:quad_cbc}) to estimate the first moment of $u(\mathbf{x})$ does not explicitly consider a function approximation of $u(\mathbf{x})$.
+However, (\ref{eq:quad_cbc}) can be seen as the Monte Carlo integral over a function approximation of $u(\mathbf{x})$ which is piecewise constant on the clusters.

-It is easy to show that the approximation is exact ($\hat \mu = \mu$) for all linear input functions, due to the fact that $\bar z = \bar x$, as mentioned above.
-In other words, the degree of exactness is one: we can consider (\ref{eq:quad_cbc}) as a quadrature rule for the integral of $u(x)$ over the empirical measure induced by the dataset $\{x_1, ..., x_N\}$.
-This quadrature rule is exact if $u(x)$ is linear.
+It is easy to show that the approximation is exact ($\hat \mu = \mu$) for all linear input functions, due to the fact that $\bar{ \mathbf{z}} = \bar{\mathbf{x}}$, as mentioned above.
+In other words, the degree of exactness is one: we can consider (\ref{eq:quad_cbc}) as a quadrature rule for the integral of $u(\mathbf{x})$ over the empirical measure induced by the dataset $\{\mathbf{x}_1, ..., \mathbf{x}_N\}$.
+This quadrature rule is exact if $u(\mathbf{x})$ is linear.
+This may seem limited in comparison to Gaussian quadrature, however as discussed earlier, the degree of exactness of Gaussian quadrature reduces rapidly if the input dimension $p$ grows and the number of nodes remains constant.
+For non-linear input functions, the approximation (\ref{eq:quad_cbc}) will in general not be exact.
+However, we will investigate its convergence in Sections \ref{ssec:convergencetheory} and \ref{sec:res}.